-Staff, volunteers, and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our school.
+Heather Avenue Infant School Staff, volunteers, and regular visitors are required to complete this form and pass it to Stacey Colemanif they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-group school

-Nature of co ncern/disclosure
+Nature of concern/disclosure

-Please include where you were when the child r made a disclosure, wha at you saw, who else was

-there, what did the child s ay or do and what yo u said.
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

+Who are you passing this information to?

-Who are you passing this i nformation to?
+Who are you passing this information to?
 Name:

 Position:

-rosition.

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

-[Make it clear if you have a raised a concern at oout a similar issue pro eviously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

 Your signature:

 Time form completed: